Katie Holmes' Son Is Possessed by a Creepy Doll in Excl. 'Brahms' Clip

-Katie Holmes Fears Her Son May Be Possessed by a Creepy Doll in Exclusive 'Brahms: The Boy II' Clip
+Katie Holmes Fears Her Son Is Possessed by a Creepy Doll in Exclusive 'Brahms: The Boy II' Clip

 If you missed the 2016 The Boys, then let us formally introduce you to Heelshire Mansion, home to the creepy porcelain doll, Brahms.
 In the first flick, you learn not all is as it seems with Brahms -- and when you get on his bad side, bad things tend to happen.